-- There are 1.8 million disabled people with unmet housing needs, 580,000 of whom are of working age.
-24 - As a result of unmet housing needs for accessible housing, disabled people are four times more likely to be unemployed or not seeking work.
+- 1.8 million disabled people have an accessible housing need.
+24 - Disabled people living in inaccessible homes are four times more likely to be unemployed.
 25 - Two thirds of single disabled people living alone are in poverty.
 26

 Accessibility

 - The most commonly reported difficulties for disabled people in accessing goods and public services:

 - Shopping (20%)

 - Cinema/theatre/concerts (15%)

 - Pubs and restaurants (14%).
 27